3b3al-MV/Spartan6-FPGA-DSP48A1-Slice-Design/README.md

 This project includes a `run_sim.do` file that can be used to automate the simulation process.

 - Make sure your simulator and project are set up correctly.
-- After you adde the source files in the tool, put the following command in the console `do run_sim.do` `OR`
+- After you add the source files in the tool, put the following command in the console `do run_sim.do` `OR`
 - Open a terminal window and navigate to the directory containing the `run_sim.do` file.
 - Run the command `source run_sim.do` (on Linux/macOS) or `run_sim.do` (on Windows) to execute the script.